prbpedro/dotnetcoreidentityserverjwtissuer/README.md

 ## Creating a database for the project

-1. Create a new empty Database named TutorialBdIdentityServerthat should contain the structures needed to run IdentityServer4.
+1. Create a new empty Database named TutorialBdIdentityServer that should contain the structures needed to run IdentityServer4.

 1. Run the following SQL code to create the structures